Kayli/logspub/philosophy/philosophy.md

   - meaning: philosophy of the schools
   - based on aristotel's logic and metaphysics
   - scholasticism is essentially aristotel + christianity
-  - integrated by saint Thomas Aquinas (1200-1300)
+  - integrated by saint thomas aquinas (1200-1300)
   - the Earth is at the center of the universe but it's the lowest place (sin, etc)
   - end of scholasticism
-    - the discovery of the New World in 1492
+    - the discovery of the new world in 1492
-    - Protestant reformation in 1516
+    - protestant reformation in 1516
     - the decline of the aristocracy and rise of the royal power
-    - Scientific revolution of Copernicus, Bacon, Kepler, Galileo, Bruno, Newton
+    - scientific revolution of copernicus, bacon, kepler, galileo, bruno, newton
-      - Copernicus - heliocentric system
+      - copernicus - heliocentric system
-      - Giordano Bruno - space is infinite
+      - giordano bruno - space is infinite
-      - Galileo - uniform motion without the final cause
+      - galileo - uniform motion without the final cause
-      - Newton - same laws for lunar and sublunar
+      - newton - same laws for lunar and sublunar
-    - platonic science replaces Aristotilean
+    - platonic science replaces aristotilean

 - scientific revolution 17th century
   - driven by